MaNGA Data Reduction Pipeline

 These science-grade data cubes are then processed by the MaNGA Data Analysis Pipeline (DAP), which measures the shape and location of various spectral features, fits stellar population models, and performs a variety of other analyses necessary to derive astrophysically meaningful quantities from the calibrated data cubes.

-In this page we provide a basic overview of the major steps in the MaNGA DRP as of DR15 (the DAP is described here).
-The DR15 DRP lives in an svn-controlled repository
+In this page we provide a basic overview of the major steps in the MaNGA DRP in DR17 (the DAP is described here).
+The DR17 DRP lives in an svn-controlled repository

-mangadrp and is generally similar to both DR13 and DR14 (see differences here); for detailed information see the technical pipeline paper (Law et al. 2016).
+mangadrp and is broadly similar to the versions in use for previous data releases (see differences here); for detailed information see the technical pipeline papers (Law et al. 2016 and DR17 update Law et al. 2021).

 DRP: 2d Stage